pure-data/externals-howto/README.rst

 whenever an instance of the object is to be deleted (just like the “new method” is called whenever an instance is to be created).
-In the prior examples this was set to ``0`` (meaning: we don’t care), but in this example we have to clean up some resources when we don’t need them any more.
+In the prior examples this was set to ``0`` (meaning: we don’t care), but in this example we want to clean up some resources when we don’t need them any more.

-More interestingly, a method for signal processing has to be provided by each signal class.
+More interestingly, a method for signal processing must be provided by each signal class.

 Whenever Pd’s audio engine is started, a message with the selector “dsp”